v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Introduction

 We evaluate representative MLLMs from both open- and closed-source domains.
 Depending on the input modalities, we consider the following three task settings.
 (1) The \textit{Text-Only} setting assumes human-level interpretation of video contents and provides detailed human-written descriptions.
 (2) The \textit{Video-Only} setting offers only videos (without audio) to assess the ability of MLLMs to derive humor solely from visual cues.
 (3) We further propose a novel \textit{Video+Audio} setting that combines visual and auditory signals to determine whether sound cues—such as background music and sound effects—help MLLMs (aka.
-OmniLLMs) better understand humor.\footnote{In this work, audio primarily refers to environmental sound rather than human speech (see~\Secref{sec:data-filter}).}
+OmniLLMs) better understand humor.

-We empirically find that MLLMs generally perform better with text-only inputs than with video-only inputs (see Table~\ref{tab:main-result}).
-For example, Qwen2.5-VL-72B drops in accuracy from 0.719 to 0.673 on \emph{Caption Matching}, and Gemini-2.5-Flash from 0.611 to 0.583, under the video-only setting, indicating their struggles in capturing subtle visual cues for humor understanding.
-Adding audio yields slight improvements across most OmniLLMs.
-For instance, MiniCPM-2.6-o improves from 0.364 to 0.404 in accuracy on \emph{Caption Matching}, confirming the effectiveness of the audio modality, though it still lags behind the text-only setting.
-Overall, our \dataset presents a new challenge and contributes to a comprehensive evaluation of MLLMs.
-It exposes their weakness in visual-centric humor understanding, stresses the need for enhancing their visual reasoning capabilities, and highlight the promise of integrating additional modalities like sound for video understanding.
+We empirically find that MLLMs generally perform better with text-only inputs than with video-only inputs.
+For example, Qwen2.5-VL drops in accuracy from 0.726 to 0.666 on \emph{Caption Matching}, indicating its struggles in capturing subtle visual cues for humor understanding.
+Adding audio yields notable improvements across most OmniLLMs.
+For instance, MiniCPM2.6-o improves from 0.362 to 0.442 in accuracy on \emph{Caption Matching}, though it still lags behind the text-only setting.
+Overall, \dataset presents a new challenge and contributes to a comprehensive evaluation of MLLMs.
+It exposes their weakness in visual-centric humor understanding, stresses the need for enhancing their visual reasoning capabilities, and highlights the promise of integrating additional modalities like sound for video understanding.